JasonSWFu/MetricGAN/README.md

 The following codes are created by others:
 * [SpectralNormalizationKeras](https://github.com/IShengFang/SpectralNormalizationKeras): SpectralNormalization in Keras
 *  [pystoi](https://github.com/mpariente/pystoi): stoi calculatuin in python (modified by me)
+* The PESQ file can only be implemented in Linux environment.

 ### Citation